titpetric/platform/docs/telemetry.md

 ```
 func Start(ctx context.Context, name string) (context.Context, trace.Span)
-    Start is a wrapper to tracer.Start.
-It's meant to add instrumentation in the
+    Start is a wrapper to tracer.Start and expvar.NewInt.
-    storage layer, or around important bits of code.
-It adds nothing to the span
-    but the name.
-Ideally use a FQDN ("package.Type.Function").

-func StartRequest(r *http.Request, name string) (*http.Request, trace.Span)
-    StartRequest is an utility to take the http.Request and update it's context.
+    Calling the function adds a span to the current context.
+The name should be
+    a symbol reference for the caller.
+For best results, combine the package,
+    symbol and function into a name like `user.service.Login`.

 func StartAuto(ctx context.Context, symbol any) (context.Context, trace.Span)
     StartAuto tries to fill the span name from the symbol.